Bhishmaka: The Ruler of the Bhoja Kingdom

 The Family of Bhishmaka

-Bhishmaka had a son named Rukmi and a daughter named Rukmini.
-Rukmi, his son, was a strong and ambitious prince who wanted to marry Rukmini to King Shishupala of the Chedis.
-However, Rukmini had other plans, and she eloped with Krishna of the Dasarhas, a prince from a neighboring kingdom.
+Bhishmaka had a son named Rukmi and a daughter named Rukmini – Wife of Krishna.
+Rukmi, his son, was a strong and ambitious prince who wanted to marry Rukmini to King Shishupala – The King of Chedi of the Chedis.
+However, Rukmini had other plans, and she eloped with Krishna – An Incarnation of Vishnu of the Dasarhas, a prince from a neighboring kingdom.

 Rukmini’s Elopement